Hacker News

 What a skilfully crafted piece of rhetoric that is.
 For a moment, I forgot I was in the gutter and imagined we were all united, looking at the stars.

-an hour ago by jchw
+4 years ago by jchw

 Iā€™m very curious to see where it goes from here.
 In particular with M1... more memory, more cores, higher frequencies?